 Identifying the root cause of your thyroid condition is one of the key things that allows functional medicine to be so effective in treating thyroid issues.

-Essentially, knowing your thyroid type can help with your hypothyroidism symptoms and even enhance the efficacy of any thyroid medicine you might be taken.
+Essentially, knowing your thyroid type can help with your hypothyroidism symptoms and even enhance the efficacy of any thyroid medicine you might be taking.

 - 𝐀𝐮𝐭𝐨𝐢𝐦𝐦𝐮𝐧𝐞 𝐓𝐡𝐲𝐫𝐨𝐢𝐝 𝐃𝐢𝐬𝐞𝐚𝐬𝐞: this occurs when your body produces antibodies that attack either your thyroid gland or some stage of the thyroid hormone production.
 Graves’ Disease and Hashimoto’s are both autoimmune thyroid conditions (2).
 Lab testing for thyroid antibodies can help determine if your thyroid issue is autoimmune in nature.

 - 𝐄𝐬𝐭𝐫𝐨𝐠𝐞𝐧 𝐃𝐨𝐦𝐢𝐧𝐚𝐧𝐜𝐞: commonly seen in women who take oral birth control pills or who may be using estrogen creams.
-With an increase of estrogen levels in the body, it lowers your body’s access to Free T3.
+An increase in estrogen levels in the body lowers your body’s access to Free T3.

 - 𝐓𝐡𝐲𝐫𝐨𝐢𝐝 𝐎𝐯𝐞𝐫-𝐜𝐨𝐧𝐯𝐞𝐫𝐬𝐢𝐨𝐧: seen with elevated levels of testosterone or in women with PCOS.
 Although we want to have more T3 than T4, too much of anything can be harmful.
 (3)